sharoika/Capstone/documentation/projectRequirments.md

 - Payment processing between riders and drivers.
 - Performance adjustments based on the number of concurrent users and query load.

-### Non-Functional Requirements
-- High performance for concurrent users.
-- User-friendly interface.

 ### Technical Requirements
-- Secure data transmission and storage.
+- Secure data transmission and storage by using SSL in 100% of our calls.
 - **Front-End:** React Native
 - **Back-End:** Node.js
 - **Database:** MongoDB